sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Partial Decoding

 Some codecs support partial decoding, where individual packets can be decoded without waiting for the full frame to arrive.
-With SFrame this won't be possible because the decoder cannot access data until an entire frame has arrived and has been decrypted.
+When SFrame is applied per-frame, this won't be possible because the decoder cannot access data until an entire frame has arrived and has been decrypted.

 # Security Considerations